wduf/java-range-list/README.md

-# java-list-of-ranges
+# list-of-ranges

-my implementation of a java data structure that stores numbers based on ranges instead of individual values
+My implementation of a data structure that stores numbers based on ranges instead of individual values.
+This was for my Algorithms class.